callingsandesh/callingsandesh/README.md

-- 👋 Hi, I’m Sandesh.I am a Data Science ethusiast and Machine learning and deep learning practitioner.
-Recently I have built the data analysis tool of nepal stock exachage.
-LINK:https://nepsestock.herokuapp.com/
+- 👋 Hi, I’m Sandesh.I am a Data Science ethusiast.
 - I love Mathematics and statistics.
 I have many github repositories related to my pathway to statistics and Probability in Python.I love to visualize the probabilities of any situation using the simulation.
 - To state my formal education i have compleated my Software Engineering.
 - 👀 I’m interested in Data science.